-Twelve outdoor organizations in Tennessee and North Carolina have published a free paper map showing public recreation opportunities in the breathtaking hills, valleys, and mountains that border those two states.
-This map provides area travelers an overview of millions of acres of parks, forests, and other public lands and of the major roads that connect them.
-Also included are details about popular campgrounds, water features, and other outdoor destinations.
-Note that a printed paper map is very useful for traveling in the southern Appalachian Mountains because wireless navigation may not always be available.
+Twelve outdoor organizations in Tennessee and North Carolina have published a free paper map revealing hundreds of public recreation opportunities in the breathtaking hills, valleys, and mountains that border those two states.
+This map shows area travelers how to access millions of acres of parks, forests, and other public lands, including the major roads that connect them.
+Details are included about popular campgrounds, water features, and other outdoor amenities.
+Note that a printed paper map is very useful for traveling in the mountainous areas where smartphones signals and other wireless navigation may not always be available.

 2. In Person: The paper maps can be found at welcome centers throughout east Tennessee and western North Carolina.
 Welcome centers and visitor centers can be found in the following locations: